 Web Registration Assistance

 There are multiple tools available to help you in your registration process.

-Online, we have available the Step by Step Guide to Registration, which also includes video tutorials on how to register through the Student Center service.
+Online, we have available the Step by Step Guide to Registration on how to register through the Student Center service.

 If you are unfamiliar with the Student Center service, you can also use the Student Center Access Guide to learn how to access the system.